Kia Wright Kia Wright

 Lifting weights supports a healthy metabolism

-Why: Muscle burns calories even at rest, helping your metabolism stay stronger and staying lean easier.
+Because muscle burns calories even at rest, having muscle helps your metabolism stay strong, which makes staying lean easier.

 Read More